shitbaKashif/English-to-Urdu-Translation-Model-Using-Transformer-and-LSTM/ReadMe.md

-Here is a **detailed README** that you can use for your project.
-It outlines the entire process, from setup to running the app, and provides an overview of the project's components.

----

 # **English to Urdu Translation Model Using Transformer and LSTM**

 This project demonstrates the implementation of machine translation from **English to Urdu** using two models: